-Homework: Specific problems will be posted on MasteringEngineering, along with additional requirements.
-There will usually be two homework assignments.
-Homework will always be due on Sundays at 11:59 pm.
+Homework: Specific problems will be posted on MasteringEngineering and will be grouped according to the unit we are studying.
+It is strongly recommended you work through homework problems as we progress through the chapter, rather than waiting until the last moment.
+Homework will always be due on Tuesdays before the related exam at 11:59 pm.